0xPolygonID/issuer-node/CONTRIBUTING.md

 ## Testing Guidelines

-Write tests for new features or changes whenever possible.
+Write tests for new features or changes

 Ensure all existing tests pass and the linter reports no errors before submitting your changes.